Is Medicare Better Than Individual Plans?

 Since Medicare Advantage plans are owned by private companies, they can add in benefits like dental, vision, hearing, etc. – any of those extra benefits that you might be accustomed to from having private health insurance.
 Some Medicare Advantage plans also cover prescriptions.
 If you want prescription coverage but don’t care about all of the extra benefits, you can enroll in a stand-alone prescription drug plan instead.
 However, you cannot have both a Medicare Advantage plan and a Medicare prescription drug plan at the same time, so choose wisely.

-Medicare vs Other Health Insurance: The Costs
+The Costs of Medicare vs Other Health Insurance

 The good news about Medicare is that as long as you or your spouse have worked and paid Medicare taxes for a certain number of years, your Part A Medicare costs will be low.